Assure-eServices/ON-OFF-SWITCH-BUTTON/readme.md

 # ON-OFF-Switch-Button
-Custamizable Button labels, to set true/false(1/0) value to variable in Qlik Sense
+Customizable Button labels, to set true/false(1/0) value to variable in Qlik Sense

 ## Table of Contents
 * [Screenshot](#screenshot)